James-Oswald/NoMalicons/readme.md

 # No Malicons!

+My custom edits to MAL's Styles

-Removes the annoying bright blue icons on the MAL seasonal page that make it hard to see your show status.
+- Removes the annoying bright blue icons on the MAL seasonal page that make it hard to see your show status.

-Reverts the 1/8/22 change where it puts your status on the bottom of the show, moves it back ontop of the box.
+- Reverts the 1/8/22 changes where the status button is placed under the show card.